Staff and Faculty

 Alice Aguila

-French Language Coordinator
+French Language and Housing Coordinator

-Maitrise d’Études Anglophones, Université de Nice (2016)
+Maitrise Études Anglophones, Université de Nice (2016)

 Passionate about teaching since an early age, Alice first started tutoring children as a teenager and later decided to turn this passion into a career.
 She began her English cultural and literature studies at the university of Nice and later moved to the UK to experience living and studying abroad.
 After teaching French at the University of Nottingham for a year, Alice decided to combine her interest for French language and culture and her love for teaching by pursuing a Masters in Français Langue Étrangère at the university of Paris Nanterre.
 Since graduating in 2019, she has been teaching in a number of different institutions, helping anyone from American art students to international refugees to make progress in French.
 As CUPA’s French Language Coordinator, Alice and her team of French teaching interns provide students with the tools to perfect their French language skills and take full advantage of their semester from a linguistic perspective.
+She also teaches French languages classes during our summer program and the regular academic year.

 Ana Sinca